zevenet/packetbl/README.md

 # [PacketBL](https://www.zevenet.com)
-This Packetbl software is a new NON-OFFICIAL version of a not maintenance project with this same name, this project was developed by Russell Miller.
+This Packetbl software is a new NON-OFFICIAL version of a not maintained project with this same name, this project was developed by Russell Miller.
+Later, it was incluided in CentOS repositories and now, it has been improved by Alvaro cano of Zevenet team.
-The goal of this program is to create a RBL userspace solution working with netfilter.
+The goal of this program is to connect netfilter with user space to check if a origin IP is malicious using a DNS server as a realtime database.
-To pass a packet from netfilter to userspace it is used netfilter-queue feature where Packetbl has to link.
+Packetbl uses netfilter-queue feature to receive a packet from netfilter to user space.

-Packetbl will reject or will drop a connection if a DNS server resolves the queried IP.
-So the DNS server will be used as a dynamic black list.
+Packetbl will reject or will drop a connection if a DNS server resolves the queried client IP.
+So the DNS server will be used as a service of dynamic black lists.
 Those black lists are supported by specialist security providers, you can find some of them here: https://en.wikipedia.org/wiki/Comparison_of_DNS_blacklists

+Some RBL domains are:

+- zen.spamhaus.org
+- dnsbl.njabl.org
+- all.rbl.webiron.net
+- bl.spamcop.net
+- dyna.spamrats.com
+- all.bl.blocklist.de

 # RBL
-RBL or DNSBL is a tech that does a DNS query about a IP source to determinate if the IP is blacklisted.
-Then all packets from a malicious IP can be dropped, rejected or logged to mitigate a cyber-attack.
+RBL or DNSBL is a tech that does DNS queries about a source IP to determinate if the IP is blacklisted.
+If the source IP is resolved by a remote DNS serve, the malicious packet can be dropped, rejected or logged to mitigate a cyber-attack.
 RBL technology is typically used to mitigate email threats as spam or phishing.
 But it is useful for another services as FTP, SIP, SSH, web...

 # New features
-- Multi-thread, Packetbl will create a thread for each checking packet
+- Multi-thread, Packetbl will create a thread for each checking packet.
-- Direct DNS queries, Packetbl can use a determinate DNS server to resolve a specific domain
+- Direct DNS queries, Packetbl can use a determinate DNS server to resolve a specific domain.
-- Fail-over, This option is available since Linux 3.6 and allow to accept packet instead of dropping them when the queue is full.
+- Fail-over, This option is available since Linux 3.6 and allows to accept packet instead of dropping them when the netfilter queue is full.
-- Queuesize, this parameter allow to set Netfilter queue size
+- Queuesize, this parameter allows to set Netfilter queue size.
-- Select config file, it is possible choose a packetbl config file while "-f" command line option
+- Select a config file, it is possible to choose a packetbl config file with the "-f" command line option.

 ## Installation and runtime